elasticdotventures/dotfiles/README.md

 _b00t_ is also great for teams the VS Code Live Share feature & Remote Containers, and Azure Hybrid-Connections offers a plurality of one-click easy, low-latency for teams to share screens securely through firewalls.
 It's built in a way so that you could give people their own instance of your code, even limit the amount of funding per-new-customer trial.
 Something like google Collab for startups.
 The author believes this is especially useful if (for example) you desire to collaborate with other researchers, especially Chinese ones (i.e. hardware startups) thanks to it's incorporation of Emoji and Pinyin.

 ## _b00t_ Syntax Rationale:
 Don't Panic!
-The future requires new approaches.
+The future requires new approaches. using emoji and pinyin and cyb3rpunk style for `git grep "🧙"` saves screen space in results and can tell powerful "stories" which as author I believe is a more optimal pattern for application development, in that sense a magnum opus for the decade of my life up until year 2030, hopefully beyond.

 The _b00t_ approach uses incorporates 1337 speak for c0mm0n words to encourage brevity at all layers. _b00t_'s design is built to tightly couple the Azure cloud, but integrate with others for services.

-Creating multi-layer pipelines using a menu driven approach to generate templates and then execute those templates, download the projects, then build and rebuild, deploy continuously.
+I'm presently creating multi-layer pipelines using an (google://fzf) menu driven approach to generate templates and then execute those templates, download the projects, then build and rebuild, deploy continuously.

 The 1337speak used in _b00t_ is primarily used to make unique pnemonics that are substantially easier to grep during a subsystem trace across layers in the stack, thus providing f1ng3r printing.
+Glue itself isn't a tool, it's designed to demonstrate how to deploy [for example] deploy a harware or machine learning transformer models affordbly at scale.

 The naming models create colorful and meaningful filters to radically improve code quality & debuggability and incorporating "zero-code" deterministic actions Azure Logic Functions.
 The higher visual payload of short 1 & 4 character Emoji & HSK1 in names is informative, and has valuable screen real-estate.
 WIN+";" is emoji keyboard /(*in windows)/ - but Emoji with cut and paste + intellisense make this easier than you'd think.
 Especially when you type "d0cker" and a 🐳 pops up in spell check using a custom dictionary.

 1337 mechanics generally indicate logical role or purpose.
 Using tab-complete in Intellisense IDE and CLI makes it easy and artistic on the screen reinforcing art-in-code.  _b00t_ focusing on the pictures and basic glyph optimized based Simplified Mandarin only reading the code when it's necessary.
 This approach allows for grouping by symbol and simplifies some aspects of command line searching properties, test generation and several other aspects.